floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 ---
 layout: post
-title: "Experimental Sokol Vulkan backend"
+title: "The experimental Sokol Vulkan backend"
 ---

 In a couple of days I will merge the first implementation of a sokol-gfx